 What is it that you want people to do at the end of your story?
 Buy something?
 Give something?
 Understand something?
 Everything in the story needs to be a part of the purpose of working together to reveal a single idea.
 No great story has fluff, everything means something and is done for a reason.

 After developing a written story for your product, you can then use the visuals to better tell the story and give the desired feelings.
 All visuals must work to tell that story including lines, color, texture, composition, etc. Like great stories, the visuals should always have a reason and be supportive of the purpose.

-So next time you start a new creative project, the starting point should be what story do you want to tell?
+So next time you start a new creative project, ask yourself, what story does our brand want to tell?

-At Zwelly we have a story-first mindset for all projects.
+At Made By Things, we have a story-first mindset for all projects.
 We help tell that story with help from visuals to give viewers the ability to relate to your product and deliver a clear purpose.